juliaolivieri/COMP_162/lecture16/classwork16.md

 4. Index into the "diamond" entry using `.loc[]`
 5. Use `.iloc[]` to subset to a DataFrame only containing gems, and no "rock"
 6. Use `.loc[]` to subset to a DataFrame only containing gems, and no "rock"
-7. (Challenge) Add a new column with only "rock" values.
-Assign an entry to be "topaz" and an entry to be "amethyst" in such a way that you can still index to include all gems and no "rock".
+7. (Challenge) Assign an entry to be "topaz" and an entry to be "amethyst" in such a way that you can still index to include all gems and no "rock".
 Use both methods to index into only the gems in the augmented DataFrame.

 ## Classwork 5